xt-com/xt-api/_order/batchOrderDel.md

         default:
         description: [6216559590087220004,6216559590087220005]
         ranges:
+content_markdown: |-
-content_markdown: The parameters are placed in the body in the form of json
+    Note: The parameters should be placed in the request body in the form of json

 left_code_blocks:
     -
         code_block: |-